GoodnessJames/alx-low_level_programming/0x0E-structures_typedef/README.md

 - Structure documentation
 - Typdef

-The following are descriptions of each file created for solving the tasks:
+The following are descriptions of each file created for solving the tasks in the project:
 ## Task 0

 The file (dog.h) in this task defines a new type struct dog with the following elements: